USGS-EROS/lcmap-merlin/docs/source/design.rst

 through downstream functions.

-Finally, a properly sorted dates array is associated into the top level data structure beside (and corresponding to) the order of each observation in the spectral stacks.
+Finally, a properly sorted dates array is associated into the top level data structure beside the spectral stacks.
+The order of the dates array matches the order of observations.

-The final data structure appears as:
+The final data structure appears as...

 .. code-block:: python3